FrancisMurayaDev/teach2give-javascript/0x05-document-object-model/dom_events.md

 ## DOM Events

-Event in DOM is action in browser, the browser can respond.
+Event in DOM is action or occurrence in browser, the browser can respond to.

 Events are a result of user interactions such as clicks, key presses or mouse movements.